 Whilst you’re there you can learn about the history of the mill and its millers, try your hand at grinding grain and explore the mill.
 Why not take home a reminder of your day with a bag of Cogglesford Watermill’s very own flour, on sale in the shop.

 Explore, Discover, Experience the Heart of Lincolnshire!
-Great days out for all the family!
 Explore local heritage, discover beautiful countryside walks and experience the district’s vast aviation history all in abundance within the district.
+Find great days out for all the family!
 This is a North Kesteven District Council service. www.heartoflincs.com